Paris Molokwu

 Munk School of Global Affairs and Public Policy

-Elliott Simpson focuses on facilitating conversations around strengthening the ties between Greenland and Canada.
+Elliott Simpson focused on facilitating conversations around strengthening the ties between Greenland and Canada.
 After completing his undergraduate degree at the University of Edinburgh and HEC Paris, Elliott spent three years in the consulting world on Deloitte Canada’s Public Sector Transformation Team in Toronto.
 Following a year spent launching Ritual Technologies in Montreal, Elliott joined the Master of Global Affairs Program at the Munk School, with a specific focus on international relations and security.
-Elliott is very passionate about the Arctic having spent many summers kayaking and climbing in Greenland and Nunavut – and he is very excited to bring his knowledge and expertise to the team this summer.
+Elliott is very passionate about the Arctic having spent many summers kayaking and climbing in Greenland and Nunavut – and he is very excited to bring his knowledge and expertise to the team during his internship.

 Lisa Toi